 - Besides, the last one on the list will show as an active cell (E5 in our case).

 So, that’s all for today’s session.
 I’ve tried listing out some of the basic methods for selecting non-adjacent cells in Excel.
 Hope you will find this helpful.
 Feel free to comment if anything seems hard to understand.
 Let us know which of the options you prefer most or if you have your own way of selecting non-adjacent cells.
 Follow our website ExcelDemy to get more articles like this.

-- How to Shift Cells in Excel (5 Easy Ways)
+- How to Select Random Cells in Excel

-- How to Protect Selected Cells in Excel (4 Methods)
+- How to Select Highlighted Cells in Excel

-- Select a Range of Cells in Excel (9 Methods)
+- How to Select Only Filtered Cells in Excel Formula